BUMETCS673/project-team-4/team.md

 David Mulvihill

 Hello everyone, my name is David Mulvihill, and I am in the MSSD program.
 I currently work as a Cloud DevOps Engineer at the Federal Reserve Bank of Chicago and have been there for about three years now.
 Prior to this I worked for Amazon Web Services as a Cloud DevOps Engineer for two years.
 I also worked for five years as a Systems Administrator at the University of Illinois at Chicago.
 I work a lot with CI/CD at the Fed and I have also built containerized applications running on AWS ECS that also leverage API Gateway, Lambda, and RDS.
 Both with my work at the Fed and AWS, I am pretty fluent with a large number of AWS services.
 I also work a lot with Terraform for deploying to AWS through our pipelines, and I have also worked a lot with Java, Python, NodeJs, and PHP.
 I am looking forward to working with everyone.

+Jianing Li

+Hi everyone, my name is Jianing and I'm enrolled in BU's online MSCS program.
+I got my bachelor's in Mechanical Engineeing from BU and I'm currently working as a product manager for upper and lower limb prothesis.
+I also manage an education brand called NeuroMaker which uses the prosthetic hand for STEM education.
+I have some limited experience in Java, Python, Node.js, php and mySQL, mostly from class projects and materials.
+Happy to work with any area needed to accomplish the group goal, since I joined late.
+Looking forward to working with all of you!